You have turned-in this assignment. You can review the lesson and see your previous answers.

 Electric cars could be an advancement of technologies.

-Flat pack parasols could be LCA, life cycle assessment, because if you make them flat pack, you can fit more into a lorry, therefore focuses on the distribution stage.
+Flat-pack parasols could be LCA life cycle assessment because if you make them flat pack, you can fit more into a lorry, therefore, focuses on the distribution stage.

-The main reason for that could be repair and maintenance from LCA, because rather than replacing the whole phone, you could replace a part such as the charging port.
+And lastly, the modular phone that could, the main reason for that could be repair and maintenance from LCA, because rather than replacing the whole phone, you could replace a part, such as the charging port.

 Well done with your hard work on that.

-Onto learning cycle two, Investigate.
+Onto learning cycle 2, Investigate.

-This is my favourite one.
+This is my favorite one.

 Let's get cracking.